 3 Face Firming Exercises

-Here are some of my favorite face yoga exercises that I do daily.
+Here are some of my favorite face yoga exercises:

 1. Mouth lift:

-Pucker your mouth, pretended to blow a kiss.
-Do this 100 times to firm the skin around your mouth, and lift your jaw.
+Pucker your mouth and pretend to blow a kiss.
+Do this 100 times to firm the skin around your mouth and lift your jaw.
 You’ll also feel a tightening of your neck muscles.
 This exercise can prevent the dreaded turkey neck.

 2. Jaw lift: